Ir Regular Verbs In French

 While there isn't a rigid system categorizing all irregular verbs, we can group them based on similar conjugation patterns or shared origins.
 This helps in learning and remembering them more efficiently.
 Here are some key categories:

 1. Verbs with Stem Changes: These verbs undergo vowel or consonant changes in their stems (the part of the verb remaining after the ending is removed) depending on the tense and mood.
-For example, the verb aller (to go) exhibits significant stem changes throughout its conjugations.
+To give you an idea, the verb aller (to go) exhibits significant stem changes throughout its conjugations.

 • Present Tense: je vais, tu vas, il/elle/on va, nous allons, vous allez, ils/elles vont